How to Install and Access Missing Autodesk Revit Family Content from Your Autodesk Account

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-If we have a fresh installation of Autodesk Revit, we might notice that we're missing the Revit content.
-For example, if we go to Component, Place Component, and Load a Family, we'll notice that the content is missing.
-In fact, there is a Revit family that says, are you looking for content?
-Go to www.autodesk.com.
-So let's do that.
+If we have a fresh installation of Autodesk Revit, we might notice that the Revit content is missing.
+For example, if we go to "Component, " select "Place Component, " and choose "Load a Family, " we will see that the content is absent.
+In fact, there is a Revit family message that says, "Are you looking for content?
+Visit www.autodesk.com."
+So, let's do that.

-We go to All Products and Services, search for Revit.
-Here we find Revit.
-We're not going to click the Install button.
+Next, we go to "All Products and Services, " search for Revit, and here we find Revit.
+We don't click the Install button just yet.

-Instead, we click View Details.
-Here in the Details page, we see all the available downloads.
-We want to find the Libraries.
+Instead, we click "View Details."
+On the Details page, we will see all the available downloads.
+We need to find the Libraries.

-We click the Libraries button.
+We click the "Libraries" button.
 If we're looking for the English content, one way to find it quickly is to sort by file size.
 The US English content for Revit is one of the larger files.

 Learn Revit MEP